British Values at Horbury Academy

 - Educational visits and other Learning Outside the Classroom.

-Through the English curriculum, children are taught the skill of debating and voting and annually the Academy participate in a national debating competition.
+Through the English curriculum, students are taught the skill of debating and voting and annually the Academy participate in a national debating competition.

 The rule of law